Narayanbhat166/demistify_async/slides.md

 # The runtime / executor

 - IO Event loop ( reactor ) to check for completion / readiness of IO events.
 Built on top of MIO.
-- A task scheduler and executor.
+- A task scheduler and executor drives the futures to completion.

 <v-clicks>